Vicky-E/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5-firstlines displays first 10 lines of a file 6-third_line displays a specific line of text
 7-file contains a nonempty file
+8-cwd_state feeds the output of a command to a file